PORK - All Natural, No hormones, No chemicals

 How will the pigs be raised?

 No hormones, no antibiotics.
-The pigs will have plenty of fresh air, clean water and be fed vegetable scraps from our all-natural vegetable CSA farm share program, and supplemented with grain.
+The pigs will have plenty of fresh air, clean water and be fed vegetable scraps from our all-natural vegetable CSA farm share program, and supplemented with a custom mix of whole unprocessed grains and trace minerals.

 When and where butchered: